mdxprograms/jekyll-webpack-react/README.md

 ## Jekyll Starter

-This starter uses webpack for react/es6
+This starter uses webpack, react, and jekyll.

-It also includes a Rakefile that runs multi threads to run `bundle exec jekyll s -L` (which includes jekyll-livereload) and `webpack -w` at the same time.
+It also includes a multi threaded rake task to sync webpack and jekyll.
+To run in dev mode: `rake s`
+To build: `rake b`

 ### Setup